tucane/MM-Project/README.md

 --------
 We have implemented the basic machine learning model to predict the expected building energy efficiency, as well as a website for the building managers to upload and predict their building energy data. <br />
-Due to limited resource, we were not able to make an energy optimization solution using deep reinforcement learning. (for example, https://arxiv.org/pdf/1903.05196.pdf)
+Due to limited time and resources, we were not able to make an energy optimization solution using deep reinforcement learning. (for example, https://arxiv.org/pdf/1903.05196.pdf)

 The project can be broken into three major parts: